NovatecConsulting/opentelemetry-training/tutorial/content/labs/instrumentation/automatic/code-based/index.md

 </dependencies>
 ```

-add the following dependency to it and make sure to align with the already existing ones. (the order of dependencies in the file does not matter)
+Add the following dependency to it and make sure to align/indent with the already existing ones. (the order of dependencies in the file does not matter)

 ```xml
 		<dependency>